TetianaVoichak/dictionary-check/README.md

+# Dictionary Check
+A simple vocabulary trainer that lets you upload your own words and practice them.

-# dictionary-check
+# How to use
-You can upload words and practice.
-Create a file with rules.

-Create a txt file.
-Write a couple of word like this:
+Create a .txt file formatted like this:

-word 1 - translate 1 <br>
+word 1 - translation 1
-word 2 - translate 2
+word 2 - translation 2

-JavaScript <br>
-CSS <br>
+Example:

+house - Haus
+sun - Sonne

+Upload the file in the app.

+## Technologies Used
 HTML

+CSS

+JavaScript (Vanilla)